 This heat sealer on amazon is my go-to for small projects and before I moved to Seattle I kept one in my shop and one in my garage for organization!
-(True story: after a Brown Recluse bite in 2008 from a towel that had been folded in a linen closet, I heat sealed all my linens for years!)
+(Fact: For several years after I got bitten by a brown recluse that was in a folded towel, I heat sealed all my spare linens in sealed bags!)

 DON’T: take the time to price items that are tiny and/or low value

 DO: use a heat sealer to group small items together

-This reduces time invested pricing and reduces the risk that items are damaged or stolen by shoppers.
+This reduces time spent pricing and reduces the risk of small items being shoplifted.

 5. Locate Sources for Low Investment Inventory

 Thrifting, Auctions, and Garage Sales are standard sources for procuring booth inventory, but one of the most lucrative sources I located was my city’s Habitat for Humanity ReStore and the neighboring city’s Habitat ReStore.
-(It’s worth noting that the ReStore outside my city consistently had lower prices and higher turnover, leading me to suspect not all ReStores are equal.)
+(It’s worth noting that the ReStore in the next city over consistently had lower prices and higher turnover, leading me to suspect not all ReStores are equal.)

 There are certain items I have learned to look for when I visit the ReStore: chandeliers, small furniture, and vintage frames.
 Occasionally I discover great deals on unexpected and easily resellable items, like this pallet of dress forms that were $15-$20 each and resold in my booth for $35-$50.